Learn to buy and sell antiques and collectibles

 10. LIST SIMILAR ITEMS AT THE SAME TIME.
 This increases cross bidding.

 11. USE FEATURED PLUS TO INCREASE VIEWERS.
 If your item is worth more than $300 featured plus will usually increase bids.
 I run one or two desirable items as featured plus auctions as a way to drive viewers to my less desirable items.
 This assumes you're cross promoting and listing similar items.
+This option is no longer available, and has been replaced by Featured First.
+Featured First is a waste of money in the antiques and collectibles categories.

 12. SHOW SHIPPING COSTS IN YOUR AUCTIONS.
 Letting the buyer know the cost before bidding increases confidence.
 This will also lower complaints about the shipping cost.